Pennsylvania State Capitol Complex: Buildings

+History

 Development history

 Harrisburg's Capitol Hill has been the seat of Pennsylvania state government since 1822, when its first capitol building was dedicated.
 That structure, much altered over the 19th century.
 In 1893 work began on what is now the Ryan Office Building.
 The first capitol burned down in 1897, and its replacement was abandoned in an unfinished state in 1899 after negative public and legislative response to its exterior.
 The present capitol was begun in 1902 and completed in 1906.